rickbeeloo/seq_io_parallel_index/README.md

 A parallel processing extension for the [`seq_io`](https://github.com/markschl/seq_io) crate, providing an ergonomic API for parallel FASTA/FASTQ file processing.

+For an alternative implementation with native paired-end support see [`paraseq`](https://github.com/noamteyssier/paraseq).

 ## Overview

 While `seq_io` includes parallel implementations for both FASTQ and FASTA readers, this library offers an alternative approach with a potentially more ergonomic API that is not reliant on closures.
 The implementation follows a Map-Reduce style of parallelism that emphasizes clarity and ease of use.

+This cannot support paired-end processing currently.

 ## Key Features

 - Single-producer multi-consumer parallel processing pipeline
-- Support for both single-file and paired-end read processing
 - Map-Reduce style processing architecture
 - Support for both FASTA and FASTQ formats
 - Thread-safe stateful processing